NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **1.** If an entry is a Shareware software with different License/Openness values (*e.g.* a commercial and a free version with fewer features), it **SHOULD** have both values selected.
 However, we discourage users to add entries of such type.

 ## Entry curator
-The entry curator field links to a BIII.eu user who is either: (1) the user who added the entry, but who is not the rightful owner of the tool, (2) a confirmed tagger, who checked the entry and curated it or (3) the rightful owner of the entry (*i.e* the tool developer or provider of the online service).
+A link to a BIII.eu user who is either: (1) the user who added the entry, but who is not the rightful owner of the tool, (2) a confirmed tagger, who checked the entry and curated it or (3) the rightful owner of the entry (*i.e* the tool developer or provider of the online service).

 ## Download page
 *Homepage of the software, from which is possible to download the software or some URL that best serves this purpose, e.g. "http://icy.bioimageanalysis.org/"*

 **1.** **MUST** resolve to a web page from the developer / provider that most specifically provides a downloadable version of the software or has a link to its source code.